UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![Connect-to upload](./images/new_node_type/implementations/implementation_artifacts/connect_to_upload.png)

-:information_source: Multiple connects tos with config updates: Restart things if needed; Write config to disc; PID files
+:information_source: Multiple connectTos with config updates: Restart things if needed; Write config to disc; PID files

 ### 5. Explanation of the ConnectTo script